 I know it sounds crazy but stay with me!
 Kitty litter is a natural moisture absorbent (ew) and it’s cheap and easy to come by.
 Fill a sock with some litter, tie it off, and place it on your dashboard.
 If you have a larger vehicle, place a few in several key locations around the vehicle.
 The litter will soak up the moisture and reduce condensation (and thus reduce fog) in the vehicle.

 Kitty litter, now shaving cream?
 Who are we?
-Seriously, shaving cream has similar properties to anti-fog products and is a great moisture repellent.
+Seriously, shaving cream has similar properties to anti-fog products and is a great moisture-repellent.
 Spread in a thin layer across the inside or outside of the windshield and allow to sit for 10 minutes.
 Then wipe clean and you are good to go!

-So you didn’t know you needed kitty litter for your winter road trip, don’t worry!
+If you didn’t know you needed kitty litter for your winter road trip, don’t worry!
 We’ve got a Winter Road Trip Packing List to help you get prepared.